Rabenauge/AmigaWebGuru/README.md

 ## Installation

-None, as it is all in one pager.
-CSS,js,and HTML in file.
+None, as it is all in a one-pager.
+CSS,js,and HTML in a single file.
 Just add it where you want and call the index.html file with a browser.